Erika Slezak

-Erika Alma Hermina Slezak (/ˈsleɪzæk/; born August 5, 1946) is an American actress, best known for her role as Victoria "Viki" Lord on the American daytime soap opera One Life to Live from 1971 through the television finale in 2012 and again in the online revival in 2013.
+Erika Alma Slezak (/ˈsleɪzæk/; born August 5, 1946) is an American actress, best known for her role as Victoria "Viki" Lord on the American daytime soap opera One Life to Live from 1971 through the television finale in 2012 and again in the online revival in 2013.
 She is one of the longest-serving serial actors in American media.
-For her portrayal of Viki, she has won six Daytime Emmy Awards, the most of any daytime drama actress.
+For her portrayal of Viki, she won six Daytime Emmy Awards, the most of any daytime drama actress.

 Life and career

-Slezak was born in Hollywood, California, of Czech, Austrian, German-Jewish and Dutch descent, the daughter of Tony award-winning Austrian actor Walter Slezak and Johanna "Kaasi" Van Rijn, and the granddaughter of opera tenor Leo Slezak.
+Slezak was born in Hollywood, California, of Czech, Austrian, German-Jewish and Dutch descent, the daughter of Tony Award-winning Austrian actor Walter Slezak and Johanna "Kaasi" Van Rijn, and the granddaughter of opera tenor Leo Slezak.
 Her godmother was Alma Mahler-Werfel.
 She was born two months after her grandfather died.
 Raised in Greenwich, Connecticut, Slezak attended high school at the Convent of the Sacred Heart, Eden Hall in Torresdale, Philadelphia, Pennsylvania.
 At age 17, she became one of the youngest individuals ever accepted into London's prestigious Royal Academy of Dramatic Art, later graduating in 1966.
 Establishing a noteworthy reputation in theater, she performed in Milwaukee, Chicago and Houston.

 One Life to Live

-In 1971, Slezak auditioned for the role of nurse Mary Kennecott on the ABC soap opera All My Children.
+In 1971, Slezak auditioned for the role of nurse Mary Kennicott on the ABC soap opera All My Children.
 She was not cast on that show, but the network offered her the role of Victoria "Viki" Lord Riley on One Life to Live (OLTL).
 In her 42 years in the role, Slezak won six Daytime Emmy Awards, which is an Emmy record for a female performer.

 In 2007, Slezak voiced strong criticism of OLTL's then-head writer, Dena Higley.
 In the March 2007 edition of Slezak's fan club newsletter, she stated, "Dena doesn't care about the rich history of the show, which is evident in what she writes" and that Higley "wants to write stories that she thinks are interesting but nobody else does."
 Ron Carlivati was subsequently made co-head writer, with Higley ultimately leaving the series in September 2007.
+In August 2007.
+OLTL celebrated its 10,000th episode.